Kim Yong-Bock

-Kim Yong-Bock (김용복; 1938 – 7 April 2022) was a Korean Presbyterian and founding father of minjung theology.
+Kim Yong-Bock (김용복; 1938 – 7 April 2022) was a South Korean Presbyterian and founding father of minjung theology.

 Biography

 Born in Cholla province, his father died of tuberculosis when he was six years old.
 Along with his mother and younger sister, Kim lived with his uncle and aunt, the latter of whom was a Christian and introduced him to church.
 Although he considered studying theology at the Presbyterian Theological Seminary, he pursued a BA in philosophy at Yonsei University (1961).
 During this time, he participated in the April 19 Revolution and was imprisoned for forty days.
 After completing his military service, he went to Princeton Theological Seminary and completed an MDiv (1966) and a PhD (1969).
 His dissertation was entitled "Historical Transformation, People's Movement, and Christian Koinonia."
 He was ordained in the Presbyterian Church of Korea (TongHap).

 Kim was involved in ecumenical work, serving as part of the Christian Conference of Asia's Commission on Theological Concern (1976–1981) and as vice-moderator of the World Council of Churches Commission for the Churches' Participation in Development (1983–1991).
 He also served as President of Hanil University (1992–1999).

 He died on 7 April 2022, in Seoul due to colorectal cancer.